 Camping at Parque Jerusalem

-It is possible to make this a day trip from Quito.
-Nonetheless, we highly recommend staying the night.
-The campsite is rarely used by others.
-That means the Jerusalem Park is much quieter in the early mornings and the late afternoons.
-You’ll have opportunities to see more wildlife and to hike the trails practically alone.
+When we stayed in the past, others rarely used the campsite.
+That meant the park grounds were quieter in the early mornings and the late afternoons.
+You’ll have opportunities to see more wildlife and hike the trails practically alone with an overnight stay.

 Parque Jerusalem